dive-networks/velocity-react-cljs/README.md

 [![Clojars Project](http://clojars.org/velocity-react-cljs/latest-version.svg)](http://clojars.org/velocity-react-cljs)

+## Installing

+The project has been configured to package the minified versions of the VelocityJS and velcity-react source files.
+You can change that behaviour by editing `src/deps.clj`.
+The foreign libs are generated in [dive-networks/velocity-react](https://github.com/dive-networks/velocity-react/) which is a fork of the original [velocity-react](https://github.com/twitter-fabric/velocity-react) project.
+We're using the fork in order to expose a `window.VelocityReact` object and to not include the React and ReactDOM source code in the compiled files.
+You can use any method you want to obtain the JavaScript dependencies.
+Just place them in `libs` and update the `src/deps.clj` file if the version numbers changed.

+## Installing Locally

+Run `boot deploy-local`

+## Deploying to Clojars

+Run `boot deploy`

 ## Usage

-First, some attention to your project dependencies. velocity-react-cljs depends on `cljsjs/react-with-addons` because of the `TransitionGroup` component.
-The developer is responsible to choose the React version needed to the project.
-One should exclude the `cljsjs/react` dependency from `reagent`, and add the proper `cljsjs/react-with-addons` version:
+First, some attention to your project dependencies. velocity-react-cljs depends on `Reagent` and `cljsjs/react-with-addons` because of the `TransitionGroup` component.
+You're responsible for choosing the React version needed for your project.
+You should exclude the `cljsjs/react` dependency from `reagent`, and then add the proper `cljsjs/react-with-addons` version:

 ```clj
   [reagent "0.6.0" :exclusions [cljsjs/react]]